nathankerr/bookmaker/README.md

 - *even-odd*: Creates document-wide trim setting for both even and odd pages
 - *document*: Creates a document-wide trim setting from all pages
 - *per-page*: Creates a trim setting for every page

+# Page Numbers

+Bookmaker will add page numbers by default.
+To turn off page numbers use:

+    bookmaker --nopagenumbers

 # Printing